Agent Architecture / Advanced

 01

 Start with this video's job: Study Pi as an extensible coding-agent platform: sessions, providers, context engineering, extensions, packages, themes, and SDK integration all become parts of the agent operating model.
-Treat "Intent" as the outcome you are trying to make visible, not a topic label.
+Treat "Work question" as the outcome you are trying to make visible, not a topic label.
 Anchor it to 1:41, where the video says: “it doesn't make sense to increase our context window with tons of uh tokens.
 If we compare the the size of the system prompts with other tools like cloud code, it's like orders of magnitude less than um...”

 02